How to avoid the

 It can be easy to romanticise how amazing things were at home and start planning your escape back to what you know.
 It’s ok to feel this way, but when you start making mental plans to book that plane ticket, focus on why you are here.
 Is it to see the beautiful sites, advance your career, support a family member?
 These positive thoughts will keep you focused on the adventure and excitement you had when planning the move.

 Start making plans to see the new place you’re in, or your own city or country if you are moving home.
-Having plans and exciting things to look forward to is a great way to shift the focus to the next trip or event, and less on the countdown till you get to go home.
+Having plans and exciting things to look forward to is a great way to shift the focus to the next trip or event, and less on the countdown until you get to go home.

 It doesn’t have to be an expensive trip away either.
 Checking out a free museum or taking a walk in a new part of the town lets you explore and see something new in the same way as a big trip away.